dplong1993/GoodSkyrimReads/mvp.md

 # MVP List
-This is a Star Wars themed clone of the popular site TaskRabbit.
-It will be built using React and Redux for the front-end and Express for the back-end.
+This is a Skyrim themed clone of the popular site Goodreads.
+It will be built using React and Redux for the front-end and Express and Sequelize for the back-end.

 ### User log-in (9/28/20, 1 day)
 * Users with accounts in the database are able to log-in to the site.